SimplyGreatBots/aftership/aftership/hub.md

 `Conversation Id` is a unique identifier for each conversation.
 You can pass `{{event.conversationId}}` into this field to embed your ID.
 When receiving an Aftership update, you can use `{{event.payload.conversation.id}}` in the Advanced Options `Conversation ID` field of the `Aftership Event Trigger`.
 This directs the update to the appropriate conversation.

-You can view the full integration code at: https://github.com/SimplyGreatBots/aftership
+You can view the full integration code on the Simply Great Bots Git page: [Aftership Repo](https://github.com/SimplyGreatBots/aftership)

 ### Aftership Setup